 India will run as per wishes of Hindu majority: Maharashtra BJP president

-Mumbai, Aug 24: Maharashtra BJP president Chandrakant Patil has coutered a controversy saying that India will run according to the wishes of Hindus majority.
+Mumbai, Aug 24: Maharashtra Bharatiya Janata Party (BJP) president Chandrakant Patil has coutered a controversy saying that India will run according to the wishes of Hindus majority.

 "The country will run according to what Hindu majority says.
 If they think they want to see theatrical work (in Ganesha festival) at 12 pm, arrangements may be done," Patil was quoted saying by ANI.